“Thanks for taking care of me on such short notice, Caslon. I really appreciate it a lot.”

 “Only that they were a very old canini clan, and could kill me if I crossed paths with them.”

 “Kuso,” Maseo swore under his breath in Japanese, running a hand through his hair.
 “What was he thinking?
-Do you have a rapport with the blade?”
+You don't happen to have a rapport with the blade, do you?”

 “I can only imagine,” Maseo leaned back, exasperated.
 “Orimura is an old werewolf clan that has actual magic in their bloodline.
 If that sword is part of the set I suspect it is, and you can wield it comfortably, that means you have some Orimura blood in you.”